The UNESCO Article 18 platform.

 User-friendly:

-The platform’s design and user-friendly interface will ensure that diverse content (ranging from traditional knowledge to performative arts) can be shared in a way that honours the cultural specificities of each community.
+The platform’s design and user-friendly interface will ensure that diverse content (from traditional knowledge to performative arts) can be shared in a way that honours the cultural specificities of each community.

 Developing the UNESCO Article 18 platform.